nicolasroy/weather-forecast/README.md

 ## Weather Forecast.

-This repository is a coding assignment.
+This app allows a person to get a weather forecast for their address.

 ##### Functional requirements